 - How can I be that helpful “couch” or “chair” in your journey?

-May 2016 be a YOUR year of baby steps in Christ!
+May this year be YOUR year of more baby steps in Christ!